juliojg/minimalist-spreadsheet/README.md

 ## Modules

-In the `/src/` folder we can find the following directories:
+In the `/src/` folder, we can find the following directories:

 - components (generic components used around all the app, they represent the visual and UI aspects of the app)
 - containers (components that are aware of the state of the app, and know how to handle it.
 They tend to use the generic components, providing them with props)